Below you can find a short dictionary that can help you get a better grasp on the context of the terms used in our documentation.

 event handler - performs an action defined for a specific type of event occurrence.

-Gremlin - is the graph traversal language.
+gremlin - is a graph traversal language.
 Find out more on Gremlin here.

 health state - representation of the health status of components and relations in the IT landscape.